szymon2024/gps-labs/gps_lab01/README.txt

 ======================================================================

-A program for computing the position of a GPS satellite in the ECEF coordinate system based on sample orbital parameters (ephemerides) transmitted by the satellite in the navigation message and GPS time provided as input.
+A program for computing the position of a GPS satellite in the ECEF coordinate system based on sample orbital parameters (ephemerides), ephemeris validity interval and GPS time provided as input.
 The program is not intended for post‑processing applications.

 Input
 -----
 - GPS Ephemeris
+- ephemeris validity interval
 - GPS Time

 Output